canalplus/rx-player/doc/tutorials/track_selection.md

-The "classic" track selection APIs (`getAvailable...Tracks`, `get...Track` and `set...Track`) are the APIs you should use when explicitely exposing the current available tracks and selecting a precize one.
+The "classic" track selection APIs (`getAvailable...Tracks`, `get...Track` and `set...Track`) are the APIs you should use when explicitely exposing the current available tracks and selecting one precizely.

 The track preferences APIs should be used for anything else.

-This is because the track preferences APIs allow to completely move the task of selecting a track out of your code and into the RxPlayer and will allow better optimizations to take place.
+This is because the track preferences APIs allow to completely move the task of selecting a track out of your code and into the RxPlayer and will allow some optimizations to take place.

 The "classic" track selection APIs still allow to make a much more precize choice and allow to know which tracks are currently available.